-Abstract: This study examined the effect of corporate philanthropy (CP) on the performance of non-profit making organizations in selected not-for-profit (political) institutions in Southwest, Nigeria.
+Abstract: This study examines the customers' perception of corporate philanthropy (CP) activities on the performance of non-profit making organizations among selected FMCG in South West, Nigeria.
 The research design adopted was a cross-sectional survey design.
 The main instrument used for data collection was questionnaire.
-The population consisted of 7,423 members/officials of the three randomly selected political institutions (APC, PDP, APGA) in the Southwest, Nigeria.
+The population consisted of 1,423 staff of the three randomly selected FMCGs (Unilever, P&G, Nestle) in the South West Nigeria.
 A total sample size of 555 was drawn from the population.
 The hypothesis formulated was tested using Friedman chi-square statistics.
-The finding indicates that corporate philanthropy improved on the performance of political organizations in Nigeria..
-It was advised that political organization's CP should ideally be driven by strategic considerations.
+The finding indicates that corporate philanthropy enhanced positive customers' perception of FMCG in South East, Nigeria.
+It was advised that FMCGs CP should ideally be driven by strategic considerations.
 This is not to dismiss the other motivations for corporate philanthropy.
-Hence, the altruistic motives which expect nothing in return for return for a philanthropic gift other than social advancement should dominate the thinking in political parties
+Hence, the altruistic motives which expect nothing in return for return for a philanthropic gift other than social advancement should dominate the thinking in consumable goods firms

-Keywords: Political Institutions, Party Officials', Corporate Philanthropy, Altruistic Motives
+Keywords: Corporate Firms, FMCG, Corporate Philanthropy, Altruistic Motives